Skip to content

 Haemonetics' Code of Conduct is a manifestation of the values that unite us across our business globally.
 We expect our suppliers to share our commitment to the same high ethical standards and to follow our Code of Conduct.

-In fiscal 2022, Haemonetics published an Expectations for Suppliers statement that reinforces specific expectations for Haemonetics suppliers, including compliance with the guidelines set forth in our Global Anti-Human Trafficking Policy.
-Haemonetics wants to partner with suppliers who operate in a manner consistent with these expectations and to support our suppliers in understanding and conforming with them.
+Haemonetics’ Expectations for Suppliers statement reinforces specific expectations for Haemonetics suppliers, including compliance with the guidelines set forth in our Global Anti-Human Trafficking Policy.
+Haemonetics seeks to partner with suppliers who operate in a manner consistent with these expectations and to support our suppliers in understanding and conforming with them.
 Haemonetics may take steps to assess a supplier’s conformance with these expectations and will consider a supplier’s progress in meeting these expectations in its sourcing decisions.

 Due Diligence Processes